Moorish Mayrit, Mozarabic Matrit

 It is quite surprising that most of the tourists Spain receives per year do not consider visiting Madrid and instead quickly go to the Mediterranean coast, Andalusia, the islands, and the most visited city in Spain, Barcelona.
 And shocking in the other hand, it is for many people in the UK to believe that the capital of Spain is Barcelona.
-I get into such comments quite frequently where I have to teach people a little bit of geography and basic history.
+I get into such comments quite frequently where I have to teach politely the people a little bit of geography and basic history.

-Thankfully Madrid is more and more concentrated lately in selling itself around the world and letting the world know the beauties it has.
+Thankfully Madrid is more, and more concentrated lately in selling itself around the world and letting the world know the beauties it has.
 Not long ago in partnership with New York City, Madrid’s Gran Via Avenue was renamed Broadway, and NYC’s Broadway renamed Gran Via.
 For those who don’t know, Gran Via (literally meaning Broad Street) is actually nicknamed the Spanish Broadway due to the amount of cinemas and theatres along its way, but also for it’s architecture; the first skyscraper ever built in Europe and many other buildings have that North American style look.

 The large historic old town has three major world renown squares among many others, being Puerta del Sol the very heart, Plaza Mayor the centre point of the Madrid of the Austrians (or the Habsburgs) and Plaza de Oriente where the Royal Palace, Cathedral and Opera House are.
 Any street around those squares are full of history; old churches, palaces, monuments, many squares and beautiful buildings in general.
 As a knife cutting through a tart, Gran Via Avenue was built in the 1910s making it’s way through the old town, demolishing hundreds of buildings in its way.
 Now it stands as an urban landmark and a masterpiece collection of beautiful and grand 20th century buildings.